-Hello everyone, this is Robert and I’m here to talk to you about the new products we have for this week.
-Let’s dive right in and see what we’ve got.
+Hello everyone, I’m back to talk to you all about the new stuff we have for this week.
+We have a new type of product this week, so let’s dive right in and talk about what circuit stickers are.

 The Chibitronics Circuit Stickers are exactly what they sound like.
 Well, the circuit sticker part anyways.
 They are stickers that can be used in conjunction with copper tape to create working circuits.
 Inside each Circuit Stickers Starter Kit is everything you need to set up simple LEDs, Switches, and Sensors with only a bit of knowledge on how electricity works and a little ingenuity!
 With this starter kit no soldering or sewing is required, simply peel each LED sticker and place them in specific areas designated in the included guide sketchbook and watch your creation glow.
 Check them out in action:

 In addition to the starter kit, there are also add-on kits.
 The LED Effects Add-On Kit provides you with five unique stickers to make your LEDs blink, twinkle, and generally effect the way you experience them.
 Each kit features one twinkle, heartbeat, blink, and fade circuit sticker and adds their respective effect to your paper circuit project.
 Like the LED stickers you won’t need to worry about any soldering, sewing, or coding.
 Just peel, stick, and you’ll add some awesome effects to your LEDs in no time!